A Trusted Friend in a Complicated World

 Good for: Audiobooks

 If your quest to learn where to read books online for free hasn’t taken you down the audiobook route, you’ll want to rectify that, stat.
 It opens a world of possibilities when it comes to accessing free books online.
-When an audiobook I want to read has a yearlong waitlist on Libby, I head over to Chirp to see if I can find the free audiobook there instead.
+When an audiobook I want to read has a yearlong waitlist on Libby, I head over to Chirp to see if I can find the free audiobook there before just adding it to my TBR list.
 This fantastic website is run by the same people who run BookBub, which means you can count on it for loads of contemporary reads, along with the classics.
-When you’re ready to listen, stream straight from the site or listen on your go-to device via the Chirp app (you can even listen on an Alexa-enabled device!).
+When you’re ready to listen, stream straight from the site or listen on your go-to device via the Chirp app (you can even listen on an Alexa-enabled device).

 The site also features books that are available for a discount (as opposed to free), and if you find yourself lured by one of those titles, you can use the code DIGEST30 to get your first non-free audiobook for 30% off.